-The property is located in Section 2, Township 3N, Range 23W, in Boulder County, Colorado.
-It is located within the Allenspark Fire Protection District.
-The lot is 6 acres in size and has a modest ~2-5 percent slope with a south aspect.
-The site is at ~8,500 feet in elevation and located in a valley which is relatively dry.
-The stream to the south of the structure will create a small natural barrier that may help slow the spread of a surface fire on the site.
+The property is located in Section 22, Township 1S, Range 72W, Boulder County.
+It is located within the High Country Fire Protection District(303-582-5768).
+The lot is 9.8 acres in size and has a modest ~5-25 percent slope with a south aspect.
+The site is at ~8,500 feet in elevation and located midslope which is relatively dry.
+Lazy Z Road to the north and a two track road located to the south of the residence will create a small natural barrier that may help slow the spread of a surface fire on the site.